Office of Naval Intelligence - Worldwide Threat to Shipping (WTS) Report

 1. (U) Scope Note

-(U) The Worldwide Threat to Shipping (WTS) message provides info on piracy threats to, and criminal action against, merchant vessels and the shipping industry worldwide in the last 30 days.
+1. (U) The Worldwide Threat to Shipping (WTS) message provides information on threats to merchant vessels, the shipping industry, and other maritime stakeholders worldwide in the last 30 days.
 This report is produced primarily to inform merchant mariners and naval forces.

 3. (U) Summary